ArturSkrzeta/Spark-for-Handling-Big-Data/README.md

 <p>PySpark as Python library enables using Spark with Python instead of Scala.</p>
 <img src="images/pyspark.jpg">
 <ul>
-  <li>With Python, the readability of code, maintenance, and familiarity is far better in comparsion to Scala</li>
+  <li>With Python, the readability of code, maintenance, and refactoring is far easier than in Scala.</li>
   <li>Pyspark operations work like Python genearators, it's being delayed until the result is called.</li>
-  <li>This way, avoiding pulling the full data frame into memory and enabling an efficient processing across a cluster of machines.</li>
+  <li>This way, avoiding pulling the full data frame into memory and enabling an efficient processing across a cluster of machines (I use single local machine).</li>
   <li>This in opposition to Pandas dataframes, where everything is pulled into memory at once.</li>
   <li>The main data type in PySpark is the Spark dataframe - equivalent to dataframes in R and Pandas.</li>
   <li>Wanting to apply distributed computation using PySpark, you need to be performing operations on Spark dataframes.</li>